15 Spring Break Destinations within 3 Hours of Louisville

 We found things to do and places to go within a short drive of Louisville.
 Whether you’re looking for a day trip or a multi-day getaway, we’ve got you covered!

 Are you looking for spring break close to Louisville?
 You don’t have to travel 10+ hours to a beach to have a fun Spring Break.
 Some of these places make for a great day trip and others can be a short overnight adventure.
 There are many places for spring break within driving distance from Louisville.

 This is our annual post for spring break close to Louisville.
-Please check with these places to see how they are dealing with the pandemic – new protocols, ticketing, limited numbers, open/closed etc.
+Please check with these places to see if things have changed like hours, prices etc.

 1 – 2 hours from Louisville

 1. Columbus, IN – Columbus boasts a children’s museum called KidsCommons.
 See our review here.
 Across from the museum you’ll find The Commons which includes a fun indoor playground.
 Just down the street there is a great historic ice cream parlor called Zaharakos!
 If you like to ride, bring your bikes.
 There is a 55 mile bike trail that begins in Columbus.
 It’s highly rated in Bicycling magazine.
 For more time in the great outdoors, visit nearby Brown County State Park.
 There is hiking, fishing and more!
 You can camp out or stay in a neat lodge or cabin nearby.